DrPaulBrewer/csv-file-creator/README.md

  * when used on nodejs, files will be written on the server only.

  * when used on the browser, files will be written on the browser only.

  * only works on recent browsers

+### Why are there no callbacks for successful creation, only errors?

+The targeted application is writing out small-medium csv files for use by an end user or developer.
+Further automated processing of these files is not envisioned.
+On the browser-side, which is the primary target, there is currently (2016) no automated means of reading a file from the users file system into the browser, because of security considerations the user must manually select an existing file.

 ##example - make a csv file from simulated dice roll data